Le Touquet: Education

 The first school in Le Touquet was opened in 1888, which was managed privately by a Mr. Delacroix and was not free; children from poor families had to walk to Cucq to attend class in a communal school, which most did not.
 In 1893, the Daloz family granted a free parcel of land for the commune to build a school there; first classes, for 37 students, started in 1897.
 By 1905, residents petitioned the commune to split the coeducational school into one for boys and the other for girls, so the commune opened a boys-only school in 1908 (today the Antoine de Saint-Exupéry elementary school), and changed the first communal school into that for girls.
 By 1910, the two schools already had 110 children aged two to five; in response, the commune inaugurated a kindergarten that first opened its doors in 1912.
 All three facilities used a common canteen, which was rebuilt in 1978 to house six more classes.
-There were also two private schools, one for girls in the villa Ave Maria, which opened in 1915, and the other opened by a Catholic parish in 1922.
+There were also two private schools, one for girls in the villa Ave Maria, which opened in 1915, and the other opened by the Catholic parish in 1922.
 Its existence was interrupted by the death of the abbot in 1947 and so it only reopened in 1955.
-As of 2024, Le Touquet has three primary schools: (Note: In France, the term "primary school" (école primaire) includes both the école maternelle (kindergarten) and école élémentaire, which would be known as "primary school" in many Commonwealth varieties of English) a communal kindergarten built in 1912, the Antoine de Saint-Exupéry elementary school (206 pupils), also a communal establishment, as well as a private Catholic elementary school (174 pupils).
+As of 2024, Le Touquet has two primary schools: (Note: In France, the term "primary school" (école primaire) includes both the école maternelle (kindergarten) and école élémentaire, which would be known as "primary school" in many Commonwealth varieties of English) the communal establishment teaches 210 pupils, while a private Catholic one enrols 177 students; both offer kindergarten classes.